emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/fts/simple-fts.md

 > ![Wallet with token](/docs/assets/fts/teamtoken.png)
 > <br/>

 **_Congratulations!
-You just minted your first Fungible Token on the Axion blockchain!_** 🎉
+You just minted your first Fungible Token on the Fermi blockchain!_** 🎉

 ## Final remarks

-This basic example illustrates all the required steps to call a FT smart contract on Axion and start minting your own fungible tokens.
+This basic example illustrates all the required steps to call a FT smart contract on Fermi and start minting your own fungible tokens.

 **_Happy minting!_** 🪙